 – Expects to have 20 million daily visitors by 2020

-The fashion-focused online marketplace launched in 2012 and covers 11 countries across Asia-Pacific including Indonesia, Taiwan and Australia.
+The fashion-focused online marketplace launched in 2012 and covers 11 countries across Asia-Pacific including Indonesia, China-Taiwan and Australia.
 Zalora’s marketplace is aimed towards independent merchants looking to reach a diverse customer base.
 Zalora has also launched its own fashion and lifestyle magazine cementing itself within the lifestyle sector.
 Since its inception, Zalora marketplace now features over 1,000 independent boutiques on its marketplace.

 – 5 million unique visitors every month